capn-damo/GURM/README.md

      Do the same for the other resources (Dynamics, Fonts, Gradients, Palettes, Patterns, Plug-ins and Scripts).

-  - Prepare GIMP

-     Presumably, at the moment you have a lot of resources already in your GIMP folders, and you have to clear them before starting to use GURM.
-All that should be left in `/plug-ins` are `gurm.py` and `gurm.ini`.

-     Now before you do anything BACKUP your GIMP resource folders (/brushes, /dynamics, /fonts, /gradients, /palettes, /patterns, /plug-ins and /scripts).
-Then copy the files to the directories you just created.

-     For example, move everything in `"$HOME/.config/GIMP/<your gimp version>/brushes"` to `"$HOME/graphics/gimp/gimp-resources/brushes"`

-      Do the same for all the other directories.

   - useManager

      If you don't want to use one of the managers GURM provides, simply replace the "yes"